Platelet Rich Plasma (PRP) Therapy

 Are you looking for a hair loss solution?
 Beat hair loss with Platelet Rich Plasma (PRP) therapy.

 About 50 million American men and 30 million women have male- or female-pattern baldness.
 Hair loss and hair thinning can begin at any age, but is much more common after the age of 50.
-PRP therapy an exciting non-surgical therapeutic option for male and female patients experiencing hair loss.
+PRP is an exciting non-surgical therapeutic option for male and female patients experiencing hair loss.
 There are virtually no side effects from PRP, except for a mild feeling of pressure at the injection site.

 Doctors began using PRP in dermatology after research found that high concentrations of platelets in plasma cells helps promote growth by prolonging the growing phase of the hair cycle.